MOCHI-inc-JAPAN/class-fixtures-factory/README.md

   // get function also same function interface
   @Fixture((_, author) => author.books[0].title)
   favoriteBook: string;

+  // get function also same function interface
+  @Fixture({
+    computed: false,
+    get: (_, author) => randomUniqueName()
+  })
+  favoriteBook: string;
 }
 ```

-The second arg is `@Fixture` is fixture it self reference after initialized, so if you want computed dummy data,
+The second arg is `@Fixture` is fixture it self reference after initialized, so if you want computed dummy data.
+If you want to stop this feature and only get fix value initialized once, set computed flag false.

 ### Factory Options